 Special situations and common questions

-Nexus Thresholds and Remote Sales Remote sellers must keep their eyes on economic nexus thresholds that could still trigger a sales tax registration and collection obligation even if physical ways.
+Nexus Thresholds and Remote Sellers Remote sellers must keep their eyes on economic nexus thresholds that could still trigger a sales tax registration and collection obligation even if physical ways.
 Collection obligations could start if online sales or other out-of-state activities generate sufficient in-state income.

 Sales for resale: Sales to purchasers who will resell the item are usually an exempt sale as long as a proper resale certificate is issued.
 The certificate is properly filled in and can then be hung up.